 And a bit of history . . .

 Marriage Week has always been a collaborative project drawing on a range of organisations and networks to be successful.
 Right from year one, 1997, its strength has been the combination of national and local media events that have sought to strengthen and celebrate marriage.

 The project was started by Richard and Maria Kane while Richard was national director of charity, Marriage Resource.

-For Marriage Week 2017 and beyond Marriage Week UK became a project of Marriage Foundation.
+From Marriage Week 2017 and beyond, Marriage Week UK became a project of Marriage Foundation.

 Marriage Week UK operates within the framework of Marriage Week International which is coordinated by The Future Way Trust which is spearheading the development of Marriage Week in other nations.